jdax/dclearnjs/README.md

 Washington, DC 20005

 Please use the doors on 15th Street.
 Someone will be in the lobby to take you upstairs.

+We have a [slack](https://dclearnjs.slack.com/messages/) channel!
+Email dclearnjs@gmail.com to get an invite.